pelias/pelias/README.md

-Pelias is a modular open-source geocoder built on top of ElasticSearch for fast geocoding.
+Pelias is a modular, open-source geocoder built on top of ElasticSearch for fast geocoding.

 ### What's a geocoder do anyway?